naimursardul/shopping-cart-rtk/README.md

 </br>

-# Let's build a Redux app
+# Let's build a Redux app in 6 stpes

 ## (1) Install Redux and Redux Toolkit package in an react app
 ```